SRI-CSL/yices2/src/bindings/python/README.md

 ### The sudoku.py script

-In the directory [sudoku](https://github.com/SRI-CSL/yices2/tree/master/src/bindings/python/sudoku) there is a yices script `sudoku.ys` and a translation `sudoku.py` that sole the same puzzle.
+In the directory [sudoku](https://github.com/SRI-CSL/yices2/tree/master/src/bindings/python/sudoku) there is a yices script `sudoku.ys` and a translation `sudoku.py` that solve the same puzzle.
+The python version illustrates the power of the API over the more sedate yices specification language.

 ### The SudokuSolver